bismuthfoundation/Bismuth-Docker/node/readme.md

 For a host with a single IP, you just need to run with mounts and port forwarding (default=5658), like:
 `docker run -d -v /custom:/custom -v /static:/Bismuth/static -p 5658:5658 --name bistest1 eggdrasyl/bismuth-node:latest`

+> Note:
-For hosts with several fail over ips, you need more knownledge of docker network to do it clean.
+For hosts with several fail over ips, you need more knownledge of docker networking to do it clean.
 After configuring nat, bridges, docker networks, the command would be like
 `docker run -d -v /custom:/custom -v /static:/Bismuth/static -p 1.2.3.4:5658:5658 --net bridge-1 --ip 192.168.10.3 --name bistest1 eggdrasyl/bismuth-node:latest`
 **Warning**: We won't support docker network config.
 Only use if you know enough of docker and networking to make it work both ways (ingoing AND outgoing tcp flow)